-Emily is a correspondent on Bill Nye Saves the World and a producer and the host of FOX's Xploration Outer Space.
+Emily is an Emmy-nominated science TV host.
+She's featured as a correspondent on Bill Nye Saves the World and a producer and the host of FOX's Xploration Outer Space.
 She is also a guest science writer and host for Discovery News and covers the space industry as a writer for TechCrunch.
 Her first children's book Ada Lace: On the Case is available to Pre-Order on Amazon now.

 In addition to writing, Emily is a professional speaker and gives talks on the topics of space exploration, scientific literacy and equality.
 For examples of her work see the Writing and Speaking pages.

 Emily's educational background is in engineering and policy.
 At West Virginia University she received bachelors in Mechanical and Aerospace Engineering.
 She received her Masters from MIT in Aeronautics and Astronautics as well as Technology and Policy.